Meet the artists who paint alien landscapes

 He moved from acrylic paints to making digital images in the late 1990s, enjoying the photo-realistic pictures he could create on the computer.

-The Juno mission is just starting to return images from Jupiter -- and it's a scene that Garlik illustrated in advance of its encounter.
+The Juno mission is just starting to return images from Jupiter -- and it's a scene that Garlick illustrated in advance of its encounter.

 His next mission?
 "I would love to stand on the Moon and look back at the Earth -- it's four times bigger and 50 times brighter than the Moon appears to us.
 That would be just amazing," he said.